HOW WE DO

 SELF LEARNING MODEL, CLASSROOM MODEL, VIRTUAL MODEL

 Virtual Model – By this model a physical classroom is transformed into a virtual classroom with students being present in the classroom and the teacher, spotted by Abheda’s network, residing at any corner of the world.
 The classroom has a desktop or a laptop connected to a large-screen TV as a monitor, to a webcam and to the internet for transferring live movements of the teacher to the desktop on real time through video conferencing.
-Desktop and TV may however be substituted by a Smart TV.
+Desktop and TV may, however, be substituted by a Smart TV.
 And the teacher teaches the product Abheda Primary via his/her setup of desktop/laptop/tablet, internet and webcam.
 Teaching other subjects is also possible.
-This is virtual teaching in Curriculum-based mode, and in this model students can reside in all types of Centres except being Individuals, although in SSHs not only students will come to study in this model, teachers will also visit SSH to teach students belonging to other parts of the world.
+This is virtual teaching in Curriculum-based mode, and in this model, students can reside in all types of Centres except being Individuals, although in SSHs not only students will come to study in this model, teachers will also visit a local place to teach students belonging to other parts of the world.
 The role of a coordinator in this model is to maintain the infrastructure, take attendance, manage students during a session, report student progress and conduct exams.